Nicole Novach – Kindergarten & 1st Grade

 Hi, my name is Marcia Gladstone and I consider myself blessed to be your child’s 6th grade teacher.
-I have been teaching for over 45 years, have been involved in Jewish education for over 33 years and have been part of the Shomrei Torah school since it’s inception.
-Eight years ago, I was fortunate to have been named teacher of the year by the Diller Foundation in San Francisco.
+I have been teaching for over 45 years, have been involved in Jewish education for over 35 years and have been part of the Shomrei Torah school since its inception.
+I was fortunate to have been named teacher of the year by the Diller Foundation in San Francisco.
 I have a bachelors degree in elementary education and philosophy of religion and advanced degrees in special education and child psychology.

 I have taught everything from pre-school to middle school and have a particular passion for students on the cusp of adolescence.
 I find them insightful, funny and inquisitive.
 They often have strong opinions which they love to share and yet they have open minds and hearts-any teacher’s dream.

 I love art, sewing, reading, friends, long walks and Judaism.
 For me being Jewish and sharing that passion nurtures my soul.
 I will never teach my students nearly as much as I learn from them.
 I consider myself unbelievably lucky to be able to do something that brings me such joy.
 I look forward to getting to know each of you and please know that I am always available to address any questions or concerns.